wp-plugins/contact-form-email/readme.txt

 Both of these reasons are wrong assumptions.
 You need a contact form on your site.
 No matter how little your traffic, you should have a contact form from the moment you start your site.
 Real people are coming to your site and they want to contact you.
 You need to give them the oppurtunity with a contact form.

-The Wordpress Contact Form plugin allows you to collect the basic information your need.
+The Wordpress Contact Form plugin allows you to collect the basic information you need.
 The contact form provides a place for name, email address, subject, and message.

+You should collect a visitor's name on your contact form because you want to personalize the communications you send back to them.
+Personalizing messages can get a better response rate than not personalizing them.

+Of course it goes to say that you will collect the visitor's email address on your contact form.
+You need the email address to be able to contact them back.

 == Installation ==